coot/purescript-redox/README.md

   -> Cofree f state
 ```
 Note that this function will not dispatch subscriptions.
 If you build that
-into your interpreterer or you can use `dispatchP` which does not run subscriptions.
+into your interpreterer or you can use `dispatchP` which does not run
+subscriptions (the `P` suffix stands for pure).
 ```purescript
 Redox.DSL.dispatchP
   :: forall state dsl eff